greenriver/hmis-frontend/README.md

 new modules:
 modules/clientDashboard        # NEW (was src/components/clientDashboard)
 modules/theme                  # NEW (was in src/config)
-modules/referrals              # NEW (was in modules/projects and modules/admin)
 ```

 Topics for discussion
-* Should we have all "table" implementations in one module, with all their column definitions, or should each table live within it's individual module? (eg `modules/projects/ProjectEnrollmentsTable)
-* Moving `ProjectServices` table/page from `projects` modules to `services` module.
+* Moving `ProjectServices` table/page from `modules/projects` modules to `modules/services` (example).
 I think I like having all Service-related tables/pages in one module, because they share column configurations.
+And of course the generic table is in `src/components`.
 * Modules themselves don't follow the consistent inner structure, I would propose updating them.
 * Do we want to recommend flat structure of components within modules?
 So things lie flat in storybook.